 The Glasius Lotus Collection will be offered for sale at the 2012 Goodwood Festival of Speed, where, most suitably, the 2012 event is to highlight the 60th anniversary year of the Lotus marque.
 The collection comprises 24 vehicles, covering a huge span of Lotus innovation and achievement from 1953 to the present day.

 In addition to a hugely impressive array of rare and truly historic Lotus racing cars ranging from Mark VI through Marks VIII and IX, one of the now extremely rare and immensely desirable Team Lotus works Le Mans veteran Type 11s, to an original and unspoiled Formula Junior Lotus 27 and ex-Formula 1/InterContinental Lotus Type 18 – the Collection also includes a fine array of beautifully restored and maintained ultra-low mileage road-going super cars from a Lotus Elite Series II to a Lotus Esprit Turbo.
-Capping the Glasius Lotus Collection is a trio of prototype/one-off concept cars of the type becoming increasingly popular with organizers of international Concours d'Elegance and design-excellence events.
+Capping the Glasius Lotus Collection is a trio of prototype/one-off concept cars of the type becoming increasingly popular with organisers of international Concours d'Elegance and design-excellence events.

 The sale of the Glasius Lotus Collection will offer other enthusiasts the opportunity to acquire rare and highly desirable Lotus cars, as well as providing a window into the lifetime work of Colin Chapman, Lotus Cars' creator, mastermind, and design genius.